MorphoCity/morpheo-plugin/README.md

 python setup.py
 ```

-From this, Moprpheo will ba available as command line, i.e:
+From this, Morpheo will ba available as command line, i.e:

 ```bash
 morpheo --help